Phinrm/Prototypes/README.md

  License

-This project is released under the MIT License.
+This project is open for contributions to anyone.

 Author